microsoft/onnxruntime/docs/api/csharp-api.md

 ```cs
 SessionOptions();
 ```
-Constructs a SessionOptions will all options at default/unset values.
+Constructs a SessionOptions with all options at default/unset values.

 #### Properties
 ```cs